Matt Shea: Political violence

 An investigation commissioned by Washington House of Representatives reported, on December 1, 2019, that Shea had planned and participated in domestic terrorism on at least three occasions.
 This included his participation, organizing, planning, and promotion of the 2014 Bundy standoff in Nevada, the 2015 armed standoff in Priest River, Idaho, and the 2016 armed seizure of the Malheur National Wildlife Refuge in Harney County, Oregon.
 Shea led a delegation of right-wing legislators from Oregon, Washington and Idaho that met with law enforcement on January 9, 2016, in Burns, Oregon and were appraised of confidential intended law enforcement strategies for dealing with the refuge occupiers.
 Shea then disclosed those details to Bundy, according to the report.

-On December 19, 2019, Shea was accused of domestic terrorism in a report released by the Washington State House of Representatives.
 House leadership forwarded the report to the United States Attorney for the Eastern District of Washington and the FBI.
 Sheriff Knezovich stated that he believed there was enough evidence "to charge Shea with domestic terrorism, if not treason."
 The sheriff also stated that he was worried that arresting Shea would lead to an armed standoff, and that he had contacted the Federal Bureau of Investigation regarding this concern.
 Shea issued a statement to local news station KREM saying he had "been denied any opportunity to review and respond to its results which are still unknown to me."
 That day, he wrote in a Facebook post: "Like we are seeing with our President this is a sham investigation meant to silence those of us who stand up against attempts to disarm and destroy our great country.
 I will not back down, I will not give in, I will not resign."

 Shea was stripped of committees and suspended from having any role in the House Republican caucus.
 House Republican leader J.T.
 Wilcox called on him to resign.

 On January 9, 2020, Washington Governor Jay Inslee called on Shea to resign.
 "The people of Spokane deserve better", Inslee said.

 Oil on Washington State Capitol steps

 In May 2020, Shea was fined $4,761.34 for damaging historic masonry by intentionally leaving a trail of slick olive oil on the steps of the Capitol.
 According to a Department of Enterprise Services report, the oil stain was about 100 feet long.
 The incident occurred on March 6, 2020, which was the same day as a demonstration by the Satanic Temple of Washington, and Shea stated he needed to clean the ground after the Satanic ritual.
 According to the leader of The Satanic Temple Lucien Greaves, "If Mr. Shea is so offended by our First Amendment guarantees that he finds it impossible to accept public religious expression that does not align with his own, then I hope the people of Washington will demand his immediate resignation."
 Hemant Mehta agrees with Greaves and adds "If he cared about Washington more than himself, he would have resigned a long time ago.
-It’s not too late."
+It's not too late."